 Copyright Permissions Agreement

 To print multiple copies of these documents, some companies request a copyright permissions agreement beforehand.
-Complete the section at the end of the Copyright Permissions Agreement that notes “For Licensee.”
-Then email the form to email@example.com for NAMB’s signature.
-Allow two business days to receive the final signed agreement.
+Complete the section at the end of the attached Copyright Permissions Agreement that notes “For Licensee.”
+Print the form out, sign it, scan it and then email the form to email@example.com for NAMB’s signature.
+Please allow two business days to receive the final signed agreement.

 - "Workshop Packets" are received as a sample at the leadership workshop